oleg-shilo/TailRecursion/README.md

     fib(5);
 }
 ```
-The code sample demonstrates that the overall raw-recursion code layout stays the same except a new extra argument `StackContext` is injected in the implementation signature.
-This argument is used to schedule the next non-blocking call to the function primary function (the actual recursive function):
+The code sample demonstrates that the overall raw-recursion code layout stays the same except a new extra argument `StackContext` that is injected in the signature.
+This argument is used to setup the next non-blocking call to the primary function (the actual recursive function):
 ```C#
 stack.Push(fnext + f, fnext, count - 1);
 //instead of